Here are some Ways to LOVE the US Gulf Coast because the Gulf sure has taken a beating in our lifetime.

 Some ways to REUSE:

 - Invest in a high-quality refillable water bottle.
 And fill it from water fountains or the tap.
 Many water bottles have amazing filters in case you are worried about public water quality.
-US Gulf Coast Travel note: most bottled water companies use public water sources so the water quality is no better and often even worse than regular tap water.
+McCool Travel note: most bottled water companies use public water sources so the water quality is no better and often even worse than regular tap water.
 Plus the insidious plastic and transport impact make bottled water a triple horrible thing.

 - Bring a reusable hot beverage mug.
 Tea is my thing but I live in a world populated by coffee lovers.
 No worries.
 Bring your own mug to fill up at your favorite coffee shop, gas station, grocery store, or tea shop (!).
 Thank you!